Skip to Content

 • Pay & Tax — employee payroll, tax, STP, and super-related settings

-• Standard Pay — recurring allowances, deductions, salary sacrifice, and RESC that auto-populate into new pay runs; see Standard Pay
+• Standard Pay — recurring allowances, deductions, salary sacrifice, and additional employer RESC that auto-populate into new pay runs; see Standard Pay

 • Opening balances — migration year-to-date values and opening leave hours